snehasquasher/CPSC482_Blog/blog.md

 **Proposed Action:** Develop a memory augmentation framework that allows the agent to store and retrieve context-relevant information during interactions.
 This could involve using techniques from retrieval-augmented generation to enhance the agent’s ability to pull from past experiences to inform current actions.

 ## Conclusion
-Overall, this paper is a seminal work in the developmemt of autonomous web agents.
+Overall, this paper is a seminal work in the developmemt of autonomous web agents on real world websites.
 They have presented a novel method and evaluation of web agents.
 Furthermore, this work has also elucidated the current limitations of web agents, specifically in the element grounding phase.
+I anticipate future work being on a vision language model finetuned for webpages where instead of relying on HTML the agent would be able to succeed on purely visual grounding methods which more accurately emulates the way humans parse websites today - visually.